Wrong (film)

-Wrong is a 2012 French-American independent surreal comedy film written and directed by Quentin Dupieux.
+Wrong is a 2012 French-American independent surrealist comedy film written and directed by Quentin Dupieux.
 The film stars Jack Plotnick and premiered at the 2012 Sundance Film Festival.
 It was part of the Toronto International Film Festival's Official Selection.
 The producers of the film are Gregory Bernard, Charles-Marie Anthonioz, Nicolas Lhermitte and Josef Lieck.

 Synopsis

 Dolph wakes up early in the morning in his suburban home to find that his dog is missing.
-He is in denial that he has lost his job and shows up to his office to work every day and pretends to do his work.
-Dolph's need to live in a world of denial about all the areas in his life that are obviously not working is found throughout his life.
-A palm tree in his backyard transforms into a pine tree.
-It's raining inside Dolph's office even though none of his co-workers seem to notice it or care that they're being soaked.
-To put his life back together, he goes in search of his dog.
+Later on, in denial after losing his job, he recurrently returns to his place of employment and pretends to work while experiencing surrealistic changes and events in his life.
+In hopes of returning his life back to normal, he begins a search for his lost dog.